Online Bipartite Matching via Smoothness

+The online bipartite matching problem has offline buyers desiring to be matched to online items.
+A bipartite graph governs which buyers are interested in which items.
+The RANKING algorithm of \citet{KVV-90} assigns the buyers a uniform random priority and then, as items arrive and their edges to remaining unmatched buyers become known, matches each item to the interested buyer with the highest priority (if any exists).
+They give a tight analysis of the RANKING algorithm showing that it is an $e/(e-1)$ approximation; i.e., it matches a 1.58 fraction of the number of matched buyers in the optimal offline matching.

+Recently, \citet{EFFS-21} reproved the upperbound using an economic analysis.
+They imagine that the buyers all have value 1, they bid i.i.d.\ from a specific distribution, and consider the greedy-by-bid mechanism, where each item is matched when it arrives to the feasible buyer with the highest bid.
+They show that for these bids that welfare obtained (which is equal to the number of matched buyers) is a 1.58 approximation to the optimal welfare.\footnote{Technically, this discussion has swapped the role of buyers and items from \citet{EFFS-21}.} As the outcome produced by this bidding process is identical to that of RANKING, the same approximation bound holds for it.

-The analysis of online bipartite matching of \citet{EFFS-21} is a smoothness proof \citep{ST-13}.
-Moreover, it can be interpreted as combining a $\lambda = 1-1/e$ {\em value covering} (which holds for single-dimensional agents and randomized auctions) and $\mu = 1$ {\em revenue covering} \citep{HHT-14}.
-Note that value covering is a fact about single-dimensional agents and has nothing to do with the underlying feasibility setting.
-Thus, the essential new result from \citet{EFFS-21} is that online bipartite matching is $\mu=1$ revenue covered.
+In fact, the analysis of online bipartite matching of \citet{EFFS-21} is a ``smoothness proof'' where the bid distribution is the same as the one defined in the smoothness analysis of \citet{ST-13}.
+Moreover, it can be interpreted as combining $\lambda = 1-1/e$ {\em value covering}, which is known to hold for single-dimensional buyers and randomized auctions, and $\mu = 1$ {\em revenue covering} \citep{HHT-14}, which is shown to hold for the greedy-by-bid winner-pays-bid online matching mechanism.
+Note that value covering is a property of single-dimensional buyers in winner-pays-bid mechanisms and has nothing to do with the underlying feasibility setting.
+Thus, the essential new consequence of \citet{EFFS-21} is that online bipartite matching is $\mu=1$ revenue covered.
+A number of old and new observations follow from this perspective.